raywood1/RWs_Latest_Blogger/_posts/2012-04-02-windows_7___eliminating__this_folder_is_shared_with_other_people__message.md

 ---
 layout: post
-title: "Windows 7:  Eliminating "This Folder Is Shared With Other People" Message"
+title: "Windows 7:  Eliminating 'This Folder Is Shared With Other People' Message"
 date: 2012-04-02
 ---